mohamedazzim/DigiSympo/PROJECT_STATUS.md

 - ✅ Event participants list

 **Participant Pages** (100%)
-- ✅ Dashboard
+- ✅ Dashboard with real registration statistics
 - ✅ Browse events with search
 - ✅ Event details with registration
 - ✅ Test taking interface with proctoring
-- ✅ Test results with breakdown
+- ✅ Test results with breakdown and answers
+- ✅ **Leaderboard with rankings (NEW)**
 - ✅ My tests history

 ### Proctoring System